 The first decision you'll need to make is whether you want a pair of fins with an open heel or a full foot pocket.
-For most diving you'll need an open heel pocket that can accommodate neoprene and drysuit boots as well as being heavier and stiffer to provide better propulsion for bulky dive kit.
+For most diving, you'll need an open heel pocket that can accommodate neoprene and drysuit boots as well as being heavier and stiffer to provide better propulsion for a bulky dive kit.
 Full foot fins are significantly lighter, make great pool fins or if you are diving somewhere nice and hot where you'll be diving with bare feet or with just a pair of fin socks.

 The Fins Strap